logi-26/jba-challenge/README.md

 JBA Code Challenge

 ### Details ###
-The is a Python script to parse rain precipitation data from a local file, format the data, create a database table and insert the formatted data into a local SQLite database.
+This is a Python script to parse rain precipitation data from a local file, format the data, create a database table and insert the formatted data into a local SQLite database.
 The script accepts 1 optional parameter, which is the path to a local file containing precipitation data.
 If no parameters are passed to the script, it will search in the local script directory and use the first .pre file that it can find.